whiny-nil/setting-up-new-osx-computer/README.md

 ## FIRST THINGS FIRST

 - On your old computer, clone this repo
-- Look at each of the files in the config folder and update them if they haven't been already
+- Look at each of the files in the dotfiles/config folder and update them if they haven't been already
 - PUSH TO ORIGIN
+- copy your ~/.zsh_history folder to a USB stick or something, so you can move it to your new computer
 - go through all of your work repos, make sure your work / branches are pushed
 - think about all the stuff you use, including:
   - things installed via brew (check with `brew list` or `history | grep "brew install"`)